GoogleCloudPlatform/apigee-samples/grpc/README.md

 * Deploy a sample gRPC Greeter service to Cloud Run
 * Deploy an API proxy, target server, developer, app and api product

+ Finally it tests that the deployment and configuration has been sucessful.

 3. Run the deploy.sh script: